 Zoning changes require a two-thirds vote at Town Meeting, and a substantial percentage of large proposed zoning changes do not pass.

 Environmental concerns about the impacts of extra building and the risks of certain land uses are part of what drive zoning, but they are hardly the only concerns.
 Earlier zoning also was used to exclude people of lower incomes from living in Acton, and other zoning was meant to maximize certain kinds of economic development.
-Both of these kinds of zoning create environmental problems of sprawling development.
+Both of these kinds of zoning contribute to the environmental problems of sprawling development.